aculich/bp-telemetry-core/docs/DEV_SESSION_WORKFLOW.md

 - Checks if `main` needs syncing (asks for confirmation)
 - Updates `develop` with latest from `main`
 - If feature branch provided: creates/checks out `feature/{name}`
+- If starting from a feature branch and `develop` has new commits:
+  - Offers to **rebase the feature branch onto `develop`** before creating the session
+  - Aborts with clear instructions if the rebase hits conflicts
-- Creates session branch: `dev/session-{timestamp}` from feature branch (or develop)
+- Creates session branch: `dev/session-{timestamp}` from feature branch (or `develop`)
-- Stores base branch in git config for proper merge target
+- Stores base branch in git config for proper merge target (`branch.<session>.baseBranch`)
 - Shows status summary

 **Example:**